kubeflow/community/proposals/wgs/wg-governance.md

-# Work Group(WG) Roles and Organizational Governance
+# Working Group(WG) Roles and Organizational Governance

 This charter adheres to the conventions described in the [Kubeflow Charter doc](wg-charter.md).
 It will be updated as needed to meet the current needs of the Kubeflow project.